godotengine/godot-docs/classes/class_editorsettings.rst

 - **settings_changed** **(** **)**

-Emitted when editor settings change.
+Emitted after any editor setting has changed.

 Constants
 ---------

 .. _class_EditorSettings_constant_NOTIFICATION_EDITOR_SETTINGS_CHANGED:

-- **NOTIFICATION_EDITOR_SETTINGS_CHANGED** = **10000** --- Emitted when editor settings change.
-It used by various editor plugins to update their visuals on theme changes or logic on configuration changes.
+- **NOTIFICATION_EDITOR_SETTINGS_CHANGED** = **10000** --- Emitted after any editor setting has changed.
+It's used by various editor plugins to update their visuals on theme changes or logic on configuration changes.

 Method Descriptions
 -------------------